sketchbuch/vscode-file-theme-processor/README.md

 3. **Why does the CSS Generator not cache the generated css in global storage?**

 In order to generate the CSS, you need access to the webview's `asWebviewUri()` method for creating correct URLs.
-Looking at the source, it seems like the URLs generated could be different from web view to webview and from environment to environment.
+Looking at the source, it seems like the URLs generated could be different from webview to webview and from environment to environment.

 Since I could guarantee that the URLs would always be correct for each webview, I decided not to cache the data globally but just in memory with in each css generator.
 You are free to cache the CSS in global storage via your webview.
 If you do this you should clear the cache when you get a loading notification as the processor will have dumped the cached data for the theme and is in the process of loading theme data.